-The director Chor Yuen is probably today best known for the sumptuous fantasy wuxia films he crafted while under contract to Hong Kong’s Shaw Brothers studio during the seventies and early eighties.
-Indeed, titles like Killer Clans, The Magic Blade and Clans of Intrigue, marked as they are by Chor’s unique ability to meld gauzy, haunted romanticism and state-of-the-art martial arts action within an immediately recognizable and alluringly narcotic visual style, present themselves as signature works, the result of a perfect marriage of director and genre.
-This makes it all the more surprising that these films were, to some extent, a lucrative tangent occurring well into a long directorial career stretching back to the late fifties–one encompassing equally prolific and accomplished work in the areas of social realism and romantic drama.
+Director Chor Yuen is probably today best known for the sumptuous fantasy wuxia films he crafted while under contract to Hong Kong’s Shaw Brothers studio during the seventies and early eighties.
+Indeed, titles like Killer Clans, The Magic Blade, and Clans of Intrigue, marked as they are by Chor’s unique ability to meld gauzy, haunted romanticism and state-of-the-art martial arts action within an immediately recognizable and alluringly narcotic visual style, present themselves as signature works, the result of a perfect marriage of director and genre.
+This makes it all the more surprising that these films were, to some extent, a lucrative tangent occurring well into a long directorial career stretching back to the late fifties, one encompassing equally prolific and accomplished work in the areas of social realism and romantic drama.

-Still, a look at one standout example of the director’s early ventures into action cinema, 1965′s The Black Rose, reveals an imprint that is just as clearly recognizable in his later, beloved work for the Shaws.
+Still, a look at one standout example of the director’s early ventures into action cinema, The Black Rose (Hei mei gui), reveals an imprint that is just as clearly recognizable in his later, beloved work for the Shaws.
 For even at this relatively youthful stage in his career, working within the tight budgetary constraints of the Cantonese language film industry of the sixties, Chor demonstrates a sensitive stylistic touch that suffuses this irresistible pulp confection with a palpable sense of elegance, glamour and romance.

 The impact that The Black Rose had on Hong Kong cinema can be traced through the numerous knock-offs, re-imaginings and homages to the film that have sprung up in its wake over the intervening years.
 In addition to The Spy With My Face, a direct sequel which Chor Yuen shot with the same cast the following year, the film’s success inspired the Shaw Brothers studio to produce a virtual remake–though in period drag–in the form of 1968’s The Black Butterfly (which was itself remade by Pearl Chang Ling as Dark Lady of Kung Fu).
 The 1990s saw the release of a series of successful features spoofing the film, which in turn inspired the 2004 Twins vehicle Protege de la Rose Noire.

-Strangely, however, while most of the aforementioned titles are readily available on DVD or VCD, The Black Rose itself–along with its sequel–remains M.I.A.
+Strangely, however, while most of the aforementioned titles are readily available on DVD or VCD, The Black Rose itself remains M.I.A.
 It may just be that there is little interest in Hong Kong films of this vintage among today’s film consumers, but the availability of a number of Connie Chan’s other 1960s films on disc would suggest otherwise.
-Hopefully the growing interest in Chor Yuen’s work in the West, stoked by Celestial’s release on DVD of his Shaw Brothers work, will ultimately lead to it getting the reverential, extra-laden DVD treatment it so deserves.
+Hopefully the growing interest in Chor Yuen’s work in the West will ultimately lead to it getting the reverential, extra-laden DVD treatment it so deserves.
 For it to be otherwise would be a true shame, because the film is a true classic of Asian genre cinema–a tightly crafted package of wit, charm, excitement and romance wrapped in a swath of sophisticated sixties style and delivered with the distinctive touch of a true master.